OctopusDeploy/blog/blog/2021-06/exporting-projects/index.md

 This iteration _does not_ address repeatedly moving a project between spaces, for example to test upgrades or promote a project to a secure, segregated Octopus instance.

 These scenarios are different in subtle but significant ways, often requiring different variable values, lifecycles, tenants, etc., to be maintained between the instances.
 We have laid the foundations with this feature to support these scenarios, and hope to do so in a future release.
+In the meantime, the [migrator utility](https://octopus.com/docs/octopus-rest-api/octopus.migrator.exe-command-line) remains a valid option.

 ## Conclusion
 The Project Export/Import feature is available in Octopus Cloud instances now, and is part of the 2021.1 release available from the [Downloads page](https://octopus.com/downloads).

-We hope this makes it easier to migrate projects from self-hosted to Octopus Cloud.
+The feature is currently an early-access release, and we're very keen to hear your feedback.
+We hope this makes migrating projects from self-hosted to Octopus Cloud simple and smooth.

 ## Register for the webinar: What's New in Octopus 2021.1